K-Veschgini/jsonjet/docs/jet/operators/write-to-file.md

 - `delimiter: ","` - Field delimiter
 - `headers: true` - Include column headers

-## Use Cases

-### Data Export
-Export processed data to files for external systems.

-### Logging
-Write filtered or transformed logs to files.

-### Data Archival
-Archive processed data to persistent storage.

-### Debugging
-Write intermediate pipeline results for debugging.

 ## Performance Considerations

 - File I/O can be slow for high-volume data
-- Consider using appropriate file formats for your use case
+- Consider appropriate file formats for your use case
 - Large files may impact system performance
 - Use append mode carefully to avoid file corruption